 Boarding passes?
 Check.

-Are there things I need to be aware of before traveling with medication?
+Things to be aware of before you travel with medication

-Familiarize yourself with the generic names of your medications in case you do need to purchase prescriptions on your trip; the generic names may be more recognizable in a foreign pharmacy
+- Familiarize yourself with the generic names of your medications in case you do need to purchase prescriptions on your trip; the generic names may be more recognizable in a foreign pharmacy

 Call a licensed Humana sales agent